MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Setup the classical host

 In the previous section, we defined our Q# operation in a `.qs` file.
-Now, we must write the classical host file that calls the Q# operation, and processes any returned classical data.
-Initially, there is no returned data to process---recall that our operation defined above returns `Unit`.
+Now, we write the classical host file to call that Q# operation, and process any returned classical data (for now, there isn't anything to process---recall that our operation defined above returns `Unit`).
-Later, upon adding measurements, we will modify the Q# operation to return an array of measurement results (`Result[]`), and therefore we will also modify the host file to process these values.
+Once we add measurements, we will modify the Q# operation to return an array of measurement results (`Result[]`), and therefore we will also modify the host file to process these values.

 While the Q# program is ubiquitous across classical host languages, the host programs of course will vary slightly.
-As such, please follow the instructions in the tab corresponding to the development environment you set up.
+As such, please follow the instructions in the tab corresponding to your development environment.

 #### [Python](#tab/tabid-python)